dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 -->

-### Fetch models for a project
+### Query models for a project

-You can fetch and query models, or details about a specific model, for a project from a given job.
+You can query model definitions or details about a specific model, for a project from a given job.

 <!--- tabs for listing models and fetching details about specific model --->
 <Tabs>

 <TabItem value="list" label="Listing models for a job">

-This is an example of fetching all models that utilize the schema,`analytics` from a given job.
+This is an example of querying all models that utilize the schema,`analytics` from a given job.

 ```
 {